Posted on

 How Your Digestive System Works: The Nervous System

-Many experts do state that digestion starts in the mouth.
+Many experts state that digestion starts in the mouth.
 This is only partly true.
 For digestion to be optimal, your Nervous System needs to be in a certain state.
 Some call it the rest and digest state, or the Parasympathetic State of the Nervous System.
 The Parasympathetic Nervous System is part of the Central Nervous System, or the CNS.
 In fact, it is a branch of the Autonomic Nervous System.
-On your CBH reports you may see your Central and Peripheral Nervous System resonate with stress.
+On your CBH reports, you may see your Central and Peripheral Nervous System resonate with stress.

 This state of the body is where optimal digestion can occur.
 When the parasympathetic state is active, blood flow is moving to the digestive tract, and the body is in a relaxed state.
 Digestion is turned ON.

 If you are one of those people who cannot eat when stressed, this is because the OTHER part of your autonomic nervous system is stressed.
-That is the Sympathetic Nervous System branch (SNS) and your digestion is turned OFF.
+That is the Sympathetic Nervous System branch (SNS), and your digestion is turned OFF.

 This is why we say that digestion begins in the nervous system!
 You need the switch to be on for the rest of the parts to work!